 The Cherry Blossom trees are commonly grouped together however, there were originally 12 varietals in the 3,000 original trees.
 The only existing trees are Yoshino and Kwanzan.
 Yoshiko are white blossoms and appear two weeks earlier than Kwanzan.
 Kwanzan are what we typically think of when we say "Cherry Blossoms" and and produce clear pink double blossoms.

 One fun fact is you can even get married under the Cherry Blossom Trees!
-You need to contact the parks department to plan this, but if you're looking for a different idea in one of the most beautiful settings, this may be the inventive idea you were searching for.
+You need to contact the parks department to plan this, but if you're looking for a different idea in one of the most beautiful settings, this may be just the idea you were searching for.

 Today, the festival lasts four weeks and brings an annual 1.5 million visitors to the Greater Washington D.C. region.
 The list of events can be overwhelming!
 However, the festival's website makes it easy to navigate and purchase tickets.
 Go outside, take pictures, and cherish the impressive albeit short time you can enjoy these national treasures!